apache/arrow/docs/source/cpp/parquet.rst

 required (for example, a LargeList will be recreated from the Parquet LIST type).

-As an exemple, when serializing an Arrow LargeList to Parquet:
+As an example, when serializing an Arrow LargeList to Parquet:

 * The data is written out as a Parquet LIST